Date and Time: new date October 23, 2020 - 9:00 am to 4:45 pm

 Credits: 6 CEs

-Integrating breath work, mindfulness, meditation and yoga in psychotherapy and other helping relationships requires thoughtfulness and skill.
-Simple practices will be taught to participants including specific methods to introduce them in sessions.
-We will present a model for integration of new skills in participants work, increasing the chances of successful assimilation.
+Integrating breath work, mindfulness, meditation and yoga in helping relationships requires thoughtfulness and skill.
+Simple practices will be taught to participants including specific methods to introduce them.
+We will present a model for integration of new skills in participants' work, increasing the chances of successful assimilation.

 Participants will learn about and practice yogic breathing techniques (pranayama), short meditations and mindfulness tools for self-regulation, mood enhancement, anxiety reduction and self-examination.
-We will experience the benefits of staying grounded in the present moment, attuning to our bodies and the gifts this can bring to challenges that arise as we attempt to help.
-You will see how the breath can be used to reduce suffering.
-Learn to be more skilled at helping clients use practices in the office and at home.
-Be able to introduce resources in empowering ways so people can effectively help themselves with mood and relational problems, anxiety and trauma reactivity.
+We will experience the benefits of staying grounded in the present moment, attuning to our bodies and the gifts this can bring to challenges that arise in our role as helpers.
+You will learn to be more skilled at helping clients use practices in the office and at home.
+We advocate introducing resources in empowering ways so people can effectively help themselves with mood and relational problems, anxiety and trauma reactivity.

 Particular attention will be paid to sharing learnings from Amy Weintraub’s School of LifeForce Yoga® and principles from Richard Schwartz’s Internal Family Systems Model.
 The LifeForce Yoga skills we teach are simple to implement evidence-based practices that can be done sitting in a counseling session.
 We will share ideas from non-dual yoga philosophy that are useful to the healing process.
 Principles from the evidence-based practice of IFS therapy will be reviewed, informing the way we introduce practices in collaboration with the client’s own system and beliefs.

 Case application and experiential learning will allow participants to observe and practice implementation with children, adults, couples and families.
 You will be actively engaged in learning and more skilled at deciding how to integrate new practices in your work.
 An intentional side effect will be experiencing simple ways to rejuvenate yourself.

 Outline for the Workshop

-9:15 to 9:40 Critical concepts for emotional health and healing from yoga nondual yoga philosophy
+9:15 to 9:40 Critical concepts for emotional health and healing from nondual yoga philosophy

 10:45 am to 11:00 am Break